 Applied Linguistics and English Language Teaching from King's College,

-I am co-organiser of the symposium Engaging in Urban Image Making, hosted by CUCR Goldsmiths, and the symposium Walking Places, hosted by Dinamia' CET-IUL, the Centre of Socio-economic and Territorial Studies at University Institute Lisbon.
+I am co-organiser of the annual symposium Engaging in Urban Image Making, hosted by CUCR Goldsmiths, and the symposium Walking Places, hosted by Dinamia' CET-IUL, the Centre of Socio-economic and Territorial Studies at University Institute Lisbon.

 I have participated in the following projects: